NikiforovAll/nikiforovall.github.io/_posts/2020-10-20-awaitable-pattern.md

 ### Conclusion

 This is a tremendous over-engineering for such a simple problem.
-But I hope you've got this idea and how we could use custom task-like types to build our own async machinery.
+But I hope you've got this idea and how it could used to build custom async machinery.